-A total of 57% of specialty channel revenues is derived from subscription charges paid by broadcasting distribution undertakings, while 43% is derived from advertising revenues.
+A total of 66% of specialty channel revenues is derived from subscription charges paid by broadcasting distribution undertakings, while 34% is derived from advertising revenues.

-The revenues of TVA Boutiques are generated from the sale of air time on the Télé achats channel as well as the sale of consumer products.
+The revenues of TVA Boutiques Inc. are generated from the sale of consumer products.

-As for TVA Films, it acquires and manages rights for the distribution of films and audiovisual productions in Canada and abroad.
-Revenues are derived from three main sources: the commercialization of films in movie theatres, the rental and sale of DVDs and Blu-rays and the sale of products contained in its catalogue on the various audiovisual platforms (video-on-demand, pay-TV and pay-per-view, conventional and specialty TV channels).
+As for TVA Films, it is involved in the acquisition and administration of rights for the distribution of films and audiovisual productions in Canada and abroad as well as television broadcast formats for international operations.
+Revenue is derived from four main sources: the presentation of films in movie theatres, the rental and sale of DVDs and Blu-rays, the sale of movies on various digital platforms and the sale of products contained in its catalogue on various audiovisual platforms (video-on-demand, pay-TV and pay-per-view, and general interest and specialty TV channels).

-The Corporation's businesses, including publishing, experience significant seasonality due to, among other factors, seasonal advertising patterns and influences on people's viewing, reading and listening habits.
-Because the Corporation depends on the sale of advertising for a significant portion of its revenue, operating results are also sensitive to prevailing economic conditions, including changes in local, regional and national economic conditions, particularly since they may affect advertising expenditures.
+The Corporation's businesses, including Publishing, experience significant seasonality due to, among other factors, seasonal advertising patterns and influences on people's viewing, reading and listening habits.
+Because the Corporation depends on the sale of advertising for a significant portion of its revenue, operating results are also sensitive to prevailing economic conditions, including changes in local, regional and national economic conditions.